Mitsui, Itochu, Jera to Import LNG from Oman

 - Русский

 Tokyo, Dec.
-27 (Jiji Press)--Major Japanese traders Mitsui & Co. <8031> and Itochu Corp. <8001>, and Tokyo-based power firm Jera Co. are likely to reach a basic agreement with Oman on a long-term contract to purchase liquefied natural gas from the Middle East country, it was learned Tuesday.
+27 (Jiji Press)--Japanese traders Mitsui & Co. <8031> and Itochu Corp. <8001>, and power firm Jera Co. reached a basic agreement Tuesday to purchase 2.35 million tons of liquefied natural gas annually from Oman for around 10 years from 2025.

-The Japanese companies are expected to buy over 2 million tons of LNG annually for about 10 years from 2025 under the contract, aiming to diversify supply sources amid the tightening supply-demand balance worldwide due to Russia's invasion of Ukraine, informed sources said.
+The deal is designed to secure a stable source of LNG amid supply concerns in the wake of Russia's invasion of Ukraine.

-Japanese Minister of Economy, Trade and Industry Yasutoshi Nishimura, who is visiting Oman, will basically agree on the matter with the country's energy minister at a meeting later on Tuesday, according to the sources.
+LNG imports from Oman are "greatly advantageous in terms of stable supply," Japanese industry minister Yasutoshi Nishimura told an online press conference from Oman after a meeting with the Middle Eastern country's energy minister.

 [Copyright The Jiji Press, Ltd.]